“Whenever you find yourself on the side of the majority, it is time to pause and reflect.”—Mark Twain

 “I’m not afraid to say that I’m in fear for the white man.
 I’m in fear.
 What I’m afraid of seeing is the reverse role—a white man is taking on the position of being the minority.
 A white man might have a difficult time finding jobs because companies need this balancing act, need to have more Hispanics, more African-Americans working.
 Maybe it’s hard for a white guy to find a job, and that’s been a great concern of mine.”

 For people like Patterson and many other white Americans they support the idea of America becoming more diverse in principle; however, what they support at an abstract level they actually fear supporting in the actuality.
 Again, the United States is suffering from something of an identity crisis between what it was and what it is becoming.
 Amy Chua, author of Political Tribes: Group Instinct and the Fate of Nations, argues never in history has an elite voluntarily given up its hegemony.
 Some see the Trump Movement as the means of arresting the trend of whites becoming minorities in the United States by the middle of the 21st century.

 Mark Twain observed history doesn’t repeat though it rhymes.
 With Twain’s observation in mind, the 1920s and the early 2000s “sound” eerily similar: during these two decades both Germany and the United States experienced existential crises where economic collapse fell fast upon the heels of military failure.
 These crises contributed to, and exacerbated feelings of, desperation and a sense of rootlessness in German and American political life alike; and in both situations, for good or for ill, the type of leaders benefiting most weren’t democratic-minded people but reactionary men promising radical solutions.

 Now in an article such as this one might expect a straight-forward comparison between Donald Trump and Adolf Hitler.
 I’m not going to do that (and besides doing so would be a disservice to Hitler).
 Instead, I’m going to compare the relevant histories of Germany and the United States searching for instances of Twain’s historical rhyme schemes.
-By drawing parallels between the two countries’ histories some light can be shed upon the meaning, significance and possible future of both the Trump Movement and prospects for democracy in the United States.
+By drawing parallels between the two countries’ histories some light can be shed upon the meaning, significance and possible direction of both the Trump Movement and prospects for democracy in the United States.

 Some Planks for Building a New Social Order